zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone11.md

 ## Objective

-The SOA MNAME record must be a fully qualified master nameserver.
+The MNAME field from the SOA record of a zone is supposed to contain the master name server for that zone.

-The purpose of this test is to test:
+[RFC1035], section 3.3.13, specifies that "the *domain-name* of the name server that was the original or primary source of data for this zone".
+[RFC1996], section 2, and [RFC2136], section 1, add that "the primary master is named in the zone's SOA MNAME field and optionally by an NS RR.
+There is by definition only one primary master server per zone".
+Finally, [RFC2181], section 7.2, clarifies that "it is quite clear in the specifications, yet seems to have been widely ignored, that the MNAME field of the SOA record should contain the name of the primary (master) server for the zone identified by the SOA.
+It should not contain the name of the zone itself.
+That information would be useless, as to discover it, one needs to start with the domain name of the SOA record - that is the name of the zone".

+This Test Case will check that:
+    - the MNAME field contains the master name server.
-    - that the server is authoritative to the zone.
+    - this master name server is authoritative to the zone.
-    - that the MNAME is not the zone name.
-    - that the SOA serial is identical to the zone name servers.
+    - the SOA SERIAL of the MNAME is identical or higher than the ones found from the name servers in the delegation.
+    - the master name server is listed as part of the delegation of the zone.

+The SOA SERIAL comparison must be done following [RFC1982].

 ## Scope